 - Berberine, a supplement that cools inflammation, does many things that can help in perimenopause, including: lowers cholesterol, normalizes serum glucose, and assists with weight loss because it behaves like an antioxidant.
 I recommend it to patients when their fasting blood sugar is greater than 85 mg/dL.
 Take 300 to 500 milligrams once to three times per day, which has been shown to activate an important enzyme called adenosine monophosphate-activated protein kinase, or AMP, nicknamed “metabolic master switch.”
 Who doesn’t like the sound of that?

 - Intermittent fasting.
 Since aging can also throw off insulin levels and tip the scales, one of the best ways to correct insulin is with intermittent fasting.
 I recommend a 16/8 protocol: sixteen hours of overnight fast followed by an eight-hour eating window.
 Women with thyroid or adrenal issues may need a slow onramp, starting first with twelve- to fourteen-hour fasts twice per week.
 The problem with intermittent fasting is that many women know about it, but don’t know how to perform it correctly for the female body.
-If you want to learn more about how to practice intermittent fasting for women, sign up for my soon-to-come online course.
+Learn more about metabolic health and the role intermittent fasting can play in regulating insulin in my book WOMEN, FOOD, AND HORMONES.

 - Alpha lipoic acid (ALA), a powerful antioxidant that occurs naturally in mitochondria, can also reset your blood sugar.
 ALA prevents cell damage and repairs damaged cells.
 It’s one of the most critical anti-aging, anti-inflammatory, and antioxidant agents you can ingest.
 When applied as a serum, ALA (5 percent) reduces aging in the face over twelve weeks.
 ALA is 400 times stronger than vitamins C and E. The recommended dosage is somewhere between 300 to 1,800 mg per day for it to act like a free radical scavenger.
 ALA may protect bones as you age and keeps your cells sensitive to insulin so that your blood sugar doesn’t climb.
 One study in obese women showed that ALA aided weight loss when they were on an energy-restricted diet.
 Other studies found a benefit at 800 mg/day for weight loss, but yet another study confirmed that 1,800 mg is superior to 1,200 mg for weight loss in women and men.